odypapadakis/The-Go-Board-PS2-keyboard-reader/README.md

  The FPGA ( Lattice ice40HX1k ) on the go board operates at 3.3V Logic.
  The PS/s keyboard operates at 5.0 V .
   therefore a logic level converter circuit is included in the design.

+  In order to simulate a real world Design,